-PUSH takes its design process extremely seriously, only releasing products when the team is absolutely confident that it's going to immeasurably improve the ride experience beyond all expectations.
+PUSH takes its design process extremely seriously, only releasing a product when the team is absolutely confident that it's going to immeasurably improve the ride experience beyond all expectations.

 "Discovery is not only by the seat of our pants, but by using state-of-the-art on-board data logging computer systems and diagnostics.
 We’re talking the type of data that is being recorded at 1,000 samples per second.
 Combine that with our in-house custom-built suspension dynamometers – capable of over 300mm of travel, up to 6m per second, a frequency in excess of 150hz and the ability to simulate actual trail data – and you’ll quickly see how seriously we take performance.